nathanonn/next-sololedger/notes/post_merge_instructions.md

 ## Summary of Changes

-This feature branch adds **superadmin role support** with **configurable authentication and organization creation policies** to the multi-tenant boilerplate.
+This feature branch adds **superadmin role support** with **configurable authentication and organization creation policies** and a **full admin area for managing organizations** to the multi-tenant boilerplate.
 Key additions include:

 - **Superadmin Role**: Global access to all organizations without membership
+- **Admin Area**: Dedicated `/admin/organizations` dashboard for managing all organizations
+- **Organization Management**: View, edit, and delete organizations with full member management
 - **Authentication Toggles**: Optional email allowlist and signup controls
 - **Organization Creation Policies**: Configurable limits and enable/disable toggle
 - **Enhanced Security**: Role-based access controls with admin/superadmin checks